 - Internet to keep me connected with the world and allow me to work online.

-I plan to keep myself productive during this period, with a to-do list that will take me ages to get through.
+I kept myself productive during this period, with a lengthy to-do list.

-Travelling is probably the least of our worries now, but I prefer not to dwell on the doom and gloom that surrounds us.
+Travelling is probably the least of our worries during times like this, but I prefer not to dwell on the doom and gloom that surrounds us.
 So, on a lighter note, if you’re a travel addict like me - who feels incomplete without their travel fix - then armchair travel is better than no travel.
-It will also allow you to escape reality for a while.
+It also allows you to escape reality for a while.

 Google Arts & Culture has partnered with over 500 museums, galleries and other attractions from across the globe.
 These include international favourites like the Van Gogh Museum in Amsterdam, the British Museum in London, and the Musée d’Orsay in Paris, as well as local attractions like Robben Island Prison and the Johannesburg Art Gallery.

 More virtual experiences:

 Now would be a good time to catch up on reading.
 I’ve written about my favourite books on Africa and India and my favourite books for safari lovers but not about my favourite travel books.
 Here are some highly recommended travel reads that I’m adding to my reading list.

 If you find book-reading to be a tedious task because books take too long to read, then read travel blogs, where you can read about travel adventures and experiences in short bite-sized pieces.
 Most travel bloggers could do with your support right now.